vincentM46/mern-project/README.md

 Created Post Page: ![wireframe eight](https://user-images.githubusercontent.com/105744102/187682600-a0e591d6-3288-433e-bd9c-91f901ce8f51.png)

-##MVP
+## VP

-#The develop app is able to register and login users with hashed passwords, create, update, delete posts, and make Random Advice API calls!
+# The develop app is able to register and login users with hashed passwords, create, update, delete posts, and make Random Advice API calls!

-##SWOT
+## SWOT

-#The build is not fully finished- images do not properly process and some styling still needs to be done to make it look better and more polished
+# The build is not fully finished- images do not properly process and some styling still needs to be done to make it look better and more polished

-##POST-MVP
+## POST-MVP

-#I plan to completely finish the website, as it will definitely be going onto my portfolio as an example of the progress I have made throughout my journey of Software Engineering.
+# I plan to completely finish the website, as it will definitely be going onto my portfolio as an example of the progress I have made throughout my journey of Software Engineering.